 More importantly, we can see what's going to bring him down to Atlantis: his half brother Orm, currently king of Atlantis, is going to try to wage war on the surface world, forcing Aquaman to challenge him for the throne and try to stop the bloodshed.
 Judging by the trailer, the plan won't entirely work - there's at least some attack on the surface, as well as giant underwater battle between different factions.

 Longtime Aquaman villain Black Manta will also be in the mix, but it's not yet clear how.
-The first trailer shows Aquaman fighting through a submarine of his henchmen, and fighting him on the surface, but it's hard to say if this is a throw-away fight, sequel set-up, or an indication that Black Manta is secretly pulling the strings of the whole surface war plot.
+The trailers shows Aquaman fighting through a submarine of his henchmen, and fighting him on the surface together with Mera, but it's hard to say if this is a throw-away fight, sequel set-up, or an indication that Black Manta is secretly pulling the strings of the whole surface war plot.

-The extended footage shown at Comic-Con (but not released online) apparently showed more of the Black Manta fight on the surface, along with a sequence where Aquaman and Mera have to activate a mysterious device in the Sahara Desert, which seemingly reveals the location of a magical trident.
-The footage also included a glimpse of Nicole Kidman's queen getting into a fight and even a look at Aquaman in his classic green and orange comics outfit, courtesy of said magical trident.
+The extended trailer from New York Comic-Con shows more of the Black Manta fight on the surface, along with a sequence where Aquaman and Mera have to activate a mysterious device in the Sahara Desert, which seemingly reveals the location of a magical trident.
+The footage also includes a glimpse of Nicole Kidman's queen getting into a fight and even a look at Aquaman in his classic green and orange comics outfit, courtesy of said magical trident.